milkcircle/milkcircle.github.io/_posts/2018-09-07-a-desert-ride.md

 Was naught but warped remnants of growth
 The wooden remains, once engulfed by fiery flames
 Given way to ash, a static, withered trunk of lost life
-And -- hopes dashed, chest burning with flame extinguished,
+And -- hopes dashed, chest burning with smoldering embers,
 squinted eyes yearning for the flaxen frame my virgin mind envisioned --
 I urged my steed, "Ride on."